passandscore/perseus-finance/README.md

 <a id='top'></a>

 # Introduction
-Welcome to the Ambient Finance platform!
+Welcome to the PerseusFinance platform!
 Please [click here](https://ambient.finance/) to launch the web app.

 # Table of Contents